MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/add-authentication-to-web-app.md

 * no code changes to your app - you can add auth code later
 * a quick way to require users to sign in to your app
 * no Active Directory, group, user, or role setup
 * no authentication callback routing

-## Application architecture

-This article will discuss three ways to provide authentication with your web app using easy auth.
-The work includes authentication configuration.

 ## Prepare your development environment

 Make sure the following are installed on your local developer workstation:

-- An Azure account with an active subscription.
+- An Azure account with **an active subscription which you own**.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+Ownership is required to provide the correct Azure Active Directory permissions to complete these steps.
 - Microsoft Identity account - this is an [email account](https://signup.live.com) added to Microsoft Identity but doesn't have to be the same account you use to create resources.]
 - Azure resource group already created in previous tutorial.
-- [Node.js 10.1+ and npm](https://nodejs.org/en/download) - installed to your local machine.
+- [Node.js 14 and npm](https://nodejs.org/en/download) - installed to your local machine.
 - [Visual Studio Code](https://code.visualstudio.com/) - installed to your local machine.
 - Visual Studio Code extensions:
     - [Azure App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) for Visual Studio Code.
-- Use [Azure Cloud Shell](/azure/cloud-shell/quickstart) using the bash.
-If you prefer, [install](/cli/azure/install-azure-cli) the Azure CLI to run CLI reference commands.

 ## Download sample Express.js app